ankane/benchmeth/README.md

 compute : 1000 ms
 ```

-You can change the format, write to log files, or an by passing a block.
+You can change the format or write to a log file (or whatever else you want to do with the benchmark data) with:

 ```ruby
 Benchmeth.on_benchmark do |method, realtime|